 3 credits.
 The biblical record of God's grace in the life of the primitive church.
 A study of selected New Testament epistles and their background in the Acts of the Apostles.
+This is a writing-intensive course in the General Education program.
 (Cross-listed with ENG2201 and THE2001)